This is a best prospect industry sector for this country. Includes a market overview and trade data.

 U.S. maritime technology and service suppliers have found the Norwegian market well worth exploring for exports and joint ventures for several reasons.

 Zero emission maritime transport is generating opportunities for a growing eco system.
-Short sea ship owners have already adopted new propulsion systems for many vessels on the coast, mainly using battery technology.
+Short sea ship owners have already adopted new propulsion systems, mainly battery technology but also hydrogen.
 Most of the 200+ ferries will soon be emission free.
-Concepts for autonomous shipping is being developed, or commissioned, such as “sea buses” but also unmanned container ships such as Yara Birkeland, already in operation.
-Deep sea shipping is next, with several concepts under testing, including biogas, hydrogen, and most notably, ammonia.
+Concepts for autonomous shipping are under development.
+Deep sea shipping is next, with several concepts for propulsion under testing, including biogas, hydrogen, and most notably, ammonia.
 Development in these areas require input form many high-tech disciplines internationally.
-The Norwegian fleet of nearly 1,800 vessels aims to be “zero emission” by 2050.
-The industry believes that taking business risk is a necessity but relies on infrastructure development.
+The industry believes that taking business risk is a necessity, but it relies on infrastructure development by the authorities.
+Seven out of 10 Norwegian Shipowners’ Association members believe they will cut greenhouse gas emissions by 50% per unit by 2030, and nearly eight out of 10 believe they will be climate-neutral by 2050.

 Resources